Go to main content

 At CID Lausanne , the latest imaging technologies offer major advantages in the assessment of non-specific fatigue:

-Contribution of artificial intelligence to imaging
+The contribution of artificial intelligence to imaging

 AI in medical imaging improves: